Banging Toolbox

 The Best way to stand a bench grinder is to simply bolt it down to a steel workbench, this is preferable over a timber bench, although a timber bench will work.

 You can then securely bolt down the grinder to hold it firm in operation.
-You can also bolt down replaceable bits of plywood onto a steel workbench to have a soft working area.
-It’s a good idea to also bolt down a good bench vise.
+Additionally, you can bolt down replaceable bits of plywood onto a steel workbench to have a soft working area.
+It’s a great idea to bolt down a top-quality bench vise.

 Having both vise grips and a bench grinder on a steel workbench is the perfect garage set-up for the practical man.